-Overexposure to fumes and gases from the solder and/or flux material can be hazardous.
+Heat rays (infrared radiation) from flame or hot metal can injure eyes.
+Overexposure to brazing fumes and gases can be hazardous.
 Read and understand the manufacturer's instructions, Safety Data Sheets and the precautionary labels before using this product.

 Substance(s) formed under the conditions of use: